Skip to content

 • choices

-choices defines an arbitrary sequence to sweep, that is enables different values for a parameter regardless of relationship to each other.
+choices define an arbitrary sequence to sweep, that enables different values for a parameter regardless of its relationship to each other.

 With choices the user can run multiple experiments setting free and arbitrary set of values.
-Choices is applied to parameters on component level and, when possible, on model level.
+Choices are applied to parameters on the component level and, when possible, on the model level.

-Select a component and set values to be simulated for a parameter choices(value_1,value_2,value_n).
+Select a component and set values to be simulated for parameter choices(value_1,value_2,value_n)**.

 By using choices on another parameter, Modelon Impact will combine the number of values and produce the equivalent number of simulations.